djinnsour/tempcheck/README.md

 Note - The data pin will be referred to as **GPIO 04** even though it is pin 07.
 See the photos above for reference.

 ### Install the Adafruit Python DHT Sensor Library
-In the following steps replace *yourusername* with the username you created in step 9 above
+In the following steps replace *yourusername* with the username you created in step 9 above.

 ```
 cd /home/yourusername
 sudo apt update